Improving Access to Guiding

 We know that the process of getting involved in guiding can sometimes seem slow for those joining - and time-consuming for those supporting them.

-With funding awarded by Pears Foundation, we are piloting a new approach to the recruitment and induction of new volunteers.
+With funding awarded by Pears Foundation, we've been piloting a new approach to the welcome and induction of new volunteers.
 We hope to get more people, more quickly, into guiding and give them a fantastic experience of volunteering with us.
 With more volunteers, we can offer more amazing opportunities to both adults and girls!

 The aims of the pilot